Custom Mapping: Lookup TablesCreated: 2012-04-20 08:09:59

 - Source objects with a Company/Department containing “VIP” will sync to the Destination with a value of “VIP Offices”.

-If no match is found by Lookup, then the original Source value will be synced to the Destination.
+By default, If no match is found by Lookup, the original Source value will be synced to the Destination.
 So, in this example, if the Source data already includes Directory Wizards for the Company value, it will be synced as is.
 Note, however, that any other version of the Company name, for example Dir Wizards, will also be synced as is because we have not included this potential value in the lookup table.
 Thankfully, if you notice this happening, it is easy to simply add another line to the lookup table to account for this and it will be corrected on your next sync.

 Another good example of a lookup table is the Country to Country Code Lookup Table.